prezi/dashboard-controller/README.md

 And for the webserver,

-    dashboard-controller$ go run webserver.go
+    dashboard-controller$ go run src/webserver/webserver.go

-(There is currently a bug where the webserver must be run from the webserver directory to ensure the correct path to "form.html".)
+(There is currently a bug where the webserver must be run from the root directory to ensure the correct path to "form.html".)

 ####Slave
 ------------------